pleabargain/fastapi_simple_db/README.md

 * figure out how to document the various API commands!
 Ack!

 # why http?
 I thought it important to be able to see the full structure of the request.
-However, on POST requests I'm only getting 'id' in the response! :(
+Keep in mind POST requests  only get 'id' in the response!
+Not a bug!